 Year-Round Mosquito Control Practices in Arizona

 Arizona’s climate fosters pretty predictable mosquito patterns throughout the year.
-This gives you an advantage for mitigating mosquito problems coming your way, and these are some of the best practices for doing so:
+This gives you an advantage for mitigating mosquito control problems coming your way, and these are some of the best practices for doing so:

 - Do not leave standing water: This means clearing buckets and enclosures after rain, making sure your sprinklers are not creating pools, and regularly circulating any fountains or swimming pools around your home.